wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/portals-maintenance-troubleshooting/includes/2-portal-maintenance.md

 A Power Apps portal consists of solutions from different packages in an environment.
 You can use the Power Platform admin center to view the details and update the installed packages.

 > [!IMPORTANT]
 > Solutions in a package are upgraded for an environment.
-Hence, the selected package will be upgraded for all portals in the environment using the package.
+The selected package will be upgraded for all portals in the environment using the package.

 To check and update portal package(s) in an environment: